moveeleven-data/knightshift/checkpoints/README.md

 # KnightShift Checkpoints

 This folder contains frozen, self-contained snapshots of the KnightShift pipeline captured at key milestones.
-Each checkpoint is fully runnable and isolated from the main development environment, allowing for safe testing, historical reference, and demo purposes without risk of breaking the evolving core project.
+Each checkpoint is fully runnable and isolated from the main development environment, allowing for safe testing, historical reference, and demos without affecting the evolving core project.

 ---